artem-ii/juselius22/behavioral-clustering/README.md

 # LEMON Dataset Analysis for Sigrid Juselius 2022 Grant Application
 ## Data Cleaning and Behavioral clustering

+*This README is an analysis log.
+Look to the bottom (30 Nov 2022) for reproducing the clustering plot from the proposal*

 ---
 ### Clustering using Bayesian Gaussian Mixture model
 file: LEMON-behavioral-clustering.ipynb